pabloinsente/sf_for_beh_ss/README.md

 The main advantage of the requirements.txt file is that **allows other people to reproduce your dependencies**

-### 3. Use version control systems
+### 3. Using version control systems

 Version control systems are tools for **managing and tracking code changes over time in a semi-automated manner**.
-If you have ever created something like
+If you have ever created something like this...

 ```Python
 my_analysis_script.py